 It wasn’t too long ago that I had the same questions back in 2018 when my fiancée and I booked our first 7-day all-inclusive vacation to Cozumel, Mexico.
 It was just two months ago I took a cruise back to Cozumel, making it my 17th visit to the island.

 Many of the locals wave and honk at me throughout the day because I’ve spent so much time here.
-I take personal pride in sharing my full Cozumel experiences in a genuine and raw way so you have a complete understanding of how safe Cozumel is for you and your family.
+I take personal pride in sharing my Cozumel experiences in a genuine and raw way so you have a complete understanding of how safe Cozumel is for you and your family.

 My Note To Travelers